 This is demonstrated, for example, by connecting solar panels and generators to light bulbs that light up if everything is done correctly.
 Voltage and ampere meters also show the voltage and the actual current being fed into the light bulbs from generator and solar panels.
 This shows that a solar panel produces less electricity than a generator which means that more solar panels will have to be connected before the bulb lights up.

 The game can be used both in the classroom and at home, either playing yourself in your own pace or online with worldwide competition.
 When playing the game, kids were very enthusiastic and learned all settings in just a few minutes.
 Then they started creating their own environments.

 The game can be downloaded by clicking relevant blue button below and you are also welcome to contact us via firstname.lastname@example.org if you want to know more about how to use this for teaching.

 Note: this file includes the modification and installation guide.
 Minecraft must already be installed on your device, this file does not include the game.
 A new version of Lumen will be launched soon.

 You can now also find Lumen in the Minecraft Marketplace!
 The Lumen Power Challenge is available in the Minecraft store for only 160 Minecraft coins or $0.99 and offers an adventure based on the same principles of electricity presented in the regular Lumen modification described above.
 As a player you are invited to solve the energy problems in the town called Lumen.
 You can explore forms of power generation such as wind, solar or nuclear, then test your knowledge in the energy quiz.

-You will need a Minecraft account to access the Lumen Power Challenge.
+You will need a Minecraft account to access the Lumen Power or City Challenge.
 If you have a Minecraft account, follow these steps:

 - Login with your Mojang account